psychemedia/storytelling-notes/twa-sisters-binnorie.md

 17 Her ain father's herd was the first man
 That by this lady gay did gang.

-18 He 's taen three links of her yellow hair,
+18 He's taen three links of her yellow hair,
 And made it a string to his fiddle there.

-19 He 's cut her fingers long and small
+19 He's cut her fingers long and small
 To be fiddle-pins that neer might fail.

 20 The very first spring that the fiddle did play,